Helvellyn Facts: The Lake District's Favourite Fell

 a solid pair of walking boots; teamed with a pair of Herdy Socks of course!

 A tasty treat for once you reach the top and a well deserve energy boost!
-We recommend some homemade, kept nice and warm in one of our Marra Soup Flasks.
+We recommend some homemade, kept nice and warm in one of our Roam Free Soup Flasks.

 Let close friends or family know what time you'll be setting off on the walk and what time you expect to return.